profgaelle/profgaelle-website2020/content/post/danny-kahneman-prospect-theory/index.md

-+++
+---
-title = "Reflections on Prospect Theory by Prof D. Kahneman" subtitle = "Keynote address at the 23rd Subjective Probability, Utility and Decision Making (SPUDM) conference (2011)."
+title: "Reflections on Prospect Theory by Prof D. Kahneman"
+subtitle: "Keynote address at the 23rd Subjective Probability, Utility and Decision Making (SPUDM) conference (2011)."
+summary: "This post showcases a video of the keynote address by Professor Daniel Kahneman shot during the 23rd Subjective Probability, Utility and Decision Making (SPUDM) conference."
+authors:
+- gaelle-vallee-tourangeau

 date = 2019-05-15T00:00:00
 lastmod = 2019-05-15T00:00:00
 draft = false

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = []

-tags = ["Prospect Theory", "Keynote", "JDM research", "Daniel Kahneman", "History of psychology", "JDM resources", "Open science", "Academia"] categories = ["Prof Gaëlle's Blog"]
+tags = ["Prospect Theory", "Keynote", "JDM research", "Daniel Kahneman", "History of psychology", "JDM resources", "Open science", "Academia"] categories = ["DSci Blog"]

-summary = ""

 # Projects (optional).
 #   Associate this post with one or more of your projects.